EvanPurkhiser/Presentations/presentations/11-12-13-SEV-static-checking.md

 A condition that can be relied upon to be true during execution of a program, or during some portion of it.

+But no one wants to write all those an annotations...

+## Houdini

+ * An 'annotation assistant' tool
+ * Generates candidate annotation sets
+ * Checks each annotation set with ESC/Java, discarding unprovable annotations until all are provable
+ * Exhaustive filtering

+### But really..
+"Whodini"

+ * Houdini was unavailable to the researchers
+ * "Whodini" is a re-implementation based on documentation
+ * Supposedly runs faster than Houdini
+ * But still takes 10-60 seconds on the given programs..